Llenar70/allye-doc/course/case_study_3_causal_forests.md

 For each of the two models, investigate the diagnostic plots to understand the results:

 -   **Distribution of CATEs**: Causal Forest predicts the expected treatment effect based on each user's covariates (features), which is known as the **Conditional Average Treatment Effect (CATE)**.
-This can be interpreted as the best estimate of the **Individual Treatment Effect (ITE)** for each user.
-In this plot, look at the overall distribution of the predicted ITEs for both "repeat purchase" and "new feature usage."
+In observational settings, CATE is often used as the best available approximation to the **Individual Treatment Effect (ITE)** for each user.
+In this plot, look at the overall distribution of the predicted CATEs for both "repeat purchase" and "new feature usage."
 This gives you a high-level view of how impactful each action is across the entire user base.
 -   **Feature Importance**: Compare which user features are most important for predicting the effect in each model.
 Do the same user characteristics drive the effectiveness of both actions, or are they different?
 This is a crucial step for uncovering deeper insights.
 -   **SHAP Values**: Explain how each feature shifts the predicted CATE for an individual.
 Positive SHAP means the feature increases the (beneficial) treatment effect; negative means it decreases it.
 Use this to understand which attributes amplify or dampen the effect within key segments.